A free fermions in disguise model with claws: Factorization of the transfer matrix

 Since the recursion equation is identical and the initial condition is the same, we can conclude that the two transfer matrices coincide due to the uniqueness of the solution to the recursion equation, thus proving~\eqref{eq:transfer-matrices-coincidence}. \end{proof}

-We also attempted to find a factorization of the transfer matrix for generic values of the spectral parameter, however we have not yet found a general solution.
+We also attempted to find a factorization of the transfer matrix for generic values of the spectral parameter, but we have not yet found a general solution.
 This is left for further work.